E-Virgil/E-Virgil/README.md

 _MSCS Student at Northeastern University, Arlington Campus | 3 Years of Experience | Washington, DC_

-**I am passionate about the intersection of policy analysis and computer science.
-I'm always eager to explore new opportunities and challenges.
+**I'm always eager to explore new opportunities and challenges.
 Let's connect!**

 </div>